 According to the NEPS data usage contract (§9), an immediate, unsolicited notification regarding every type of publication based on NEPS data is required to be sent to LIfBi via e-mail at email@example.com

 .
-In coherence with this notification, either an electronic version of the publication or a special print or copy of the publication after the release is to be provided.
+In coherence with this notification, either an electronic version of the publication or a special print or copy of the publication is to be provided.

 Every time a new version is issued, the data from the NEPS starting cohorts or additional studies is extended and updated.
 All data versions are clearly labeled with a Digital Object Identifier (DOI).
 The version number of a data publication found in the DOI provides information about the amount of waves integrated, survey timeframes and the amount of larger and smaller updates.